Maxmi/curriculum/modules/Command-Line-Todo-List-with-SQL/README.md

 ## Skills

-- Can describe what "Defensive Programming" means
+- Can describe the general programming term `Defensive Programming`
-- Can give two examples of "Defensive Programming"
+- Can give two examples of "Defensive Programming" in JavaScript
 - Can design a schema and queries for a SQL Database

 ## Description